They Turned Up Again

 Spiritual serendipity

-The next time I saw any bee-eaters, after my West Kilimanjaro experience, wasn’t until over four years later, in December 2008, while staying at The Kingfisher lodge near Jinja, Uganda.
+The next time I saw bee-eaters, following my West Kilimanjaro experience, wasn’t until over four years later, in early December 2008, while staying at The Kingfisher lodge near Jinja, Uganda.

-I was there with our whole Uganda mission squad for a three-night annual retreat.
-I was expecting an interesting few days, not least because Eden and I were planning to float the idea of both of us travelling to Tanzania in early January, and we had no clue how our superiors would respond.
+Our whole Uganda mission squad was there for a three-night annual retreat.
+I was expecting an interesting few days, not least because Eden and I were planning to float the idea of both of us travelling to Tanzania in early January, and we had no clue how our colleagues would respond.

-At that stage we’d only met a few times during work-related visits to each other’s mission stations, nearly fours drive apart, but we’d connected easily.
-Similar outlook and interests, and easy conversing.
+At that stage we’d only met a few times during work-related visits to each other’s mission stations, nearly fours drive apart, but we’d chatted during events like volleyball games or group lunches after church.
+Similar outlook and interests made for easy conversing.

-She’d heard I’d worked in Tanzania.
-Told me she’d been sponsoring a Tanzanian girl through Compassion International for seven years.
-They’d built a close relationship through their letters, and Eden had been praying that God might somehow help her visit her pen pal before she had to head back to the States next March.
+She’d heard from others that I’d worked in Tanzania.
+The next volleyball match after that she’d asked me for a lift back to her digs so she could tell me in private about her sponsoring a Tanzanian girl through Compassion International for seven years.
+They’d built a close relationship through their letters, and Eden had been praying that God might somehow help her visit her penpal before she had to head back to the States next March.

-I’d said that if the chance to go came along she should absolutely take it.
-I could supply lots of good people to contact there, and help her decide where to go and how best to get about.
+I’d said that if any chance to go came along she should grab it.
+I could supply her with lots of good contacts there, and help her decide where to go and how best to get about.
 Best sightseeing opportunities etc.

 What I never expected was having an official reason to go myself.

-Not long after I’d started in Mbale, my senior expat colleague told me my three-month tourist visa would expire before the mission’s application for a new NGO identity would be approved.
-This before I could apply for a proper two-year work permit under the newly registered NGO.
+Not long after I’d started working in Mbale, my senior expat colleague told me my three-month tourist visa would expire before the mission’s application for a new NGO identity would be approved.

-They didn’t want me having a work permit under the old NGO status, but the new NGO registration had already dragged on for over four years with no sign of being resolved anytime soon.
+They didn’t want me getting a work permit under the old NGO status as that would cause problems in the future for sure, but the new NGO registration had already dragged on for over four years with no sign of being resolved anytime soon.

-His suggested crossing into Kenya in early January to stay five or six days in Kisumu, by Lake Victoria.
-But I’d no desire to visit Kenya alone.
-Done enough of that already in years past.
-I had no contacts in Kisumu so I asked if I could make it a week-long trip and visit my friends in Tanzania instead.
-Some of them were doing some interesting farming things that might be useful for updating my own work brief.
-Plus I’d cover the extra cost and subtract the extra days from my annual holiday allowance.
+So I asked if I could visit my friends in Northern Tanzania instead.
+Some of them were doing interesting farming projects that might be useful for updating my own work brief.
+Plus I’d cover the extra cost and subtract the extra time from my annual holidays.
 It made sense to the mission and was approved.

 First, a totally unexpected opening for me to go.

-Second, a godly young woman hoping and praying to finally meet and encourage another young Christian woman she’d known by distance for seven years.
+Second, a godly young woman who’d been praying she’d finally be able to meet and encourage another young Christian woman she’d known by distance for seven years.

-Third, having lived there for nine years, I knew Tanzania, its people, and its language better than anyone our Ugandan mission was likely to be connected to.
+Third, having lived there for nine years, I knew Tanzania better than anyone else our mission was likely to be connected to.

 Fourth, I reckoned I’d enjoy having her along, given what I’d already seen of her character and humble but adventurous nature.